H2020 FUNDING PROPOSAL CE-FNR-09 HORIZON

 8. Ensure, insofar as practical, that the selective filtration machinery is capable of differentiating between biota and inanimate litter to minimize the environmental impact of cleaning operations.

-PROJECT WORK PACKAGES - SELECTIVE FILTRATION MACHINE DESIGN & CONSTRUCTION A-Z:
+PROJECT WORK PACKAGES - SELECTIVE FILTRATION MACHINE DESIGN & CONSTRUCTION:

-A. To design a mobile platform of a moderate size that may support water filtration equipment and the storage of collected marine litter for transfer to recycling partners.
+To design a mobile platform of a moderate size that may support water filtration equipment and the storage of collected marine litter for transfer to recycling partners.
+The platform is to be autonomously solar and wind powered with a reserve battery storage capacity.

-I. The construction of a mobile platform (vessel) at full scale for the installation of B. and C.
+Construction of a mobile platform (vessel) at full scale for the installation.

-K. Installation of the marine litter harvesting apparatus on the platform in I.
+Installation of the marine litter harvesting apparatus on the platform.

-L. Installation of motor drives, storage batteries, rudders, and other ship systems on I.
+Installation of thrusters, storage batteries and other ship systems.

 Integration of navigation and control hardware and software as part of onboard systems to be able to operate the platform remotely safely in drone mode with autonomous functions in terms of navigation, such as avoidance of other vessels and objects.

-O. Launch of the mobile platform (vessel) in I.' to include shakedown trials including testing of navigation equipment, energy harvesting apparatus and other vessel systems.
+Launch of the mobile platform (vessel) to include shakedown trials including testing of navigation equipment, energy harvesting apparatus and other vessel systems.

-P. Selection of a suitable site for trials of the marine litter collecting machine in I.
+Selection of suitable sites for trials of the marine litter collecting machine.

 SOLAR VAWT COMBINATION - Swapping the horizontal 5kW wind turbines for vertical 10kW versions may be possible after development of the mast.
+VAWTs may be more suitable at more northern latitudes.
 This 16m (LWL) design features a collecting head approximately 6.75 meters wide.
 The machine is solar and wind powered for sustainable long endurance tours of duty.
 In this case featuring vertical axis wind turbines.
 The operating end of this machine in on the right in this configuration.
 In the diagram of the 12m transition (from land to sea) above the vessel is working in the opposite direction.
 It may be advantageous to target larger solids before they degrade into smaller particles to stem the accumulation of plastics in the gyres.
 After the implementation of such a strategy, ocean cleaning machines might be deployed to tackle historic accumulations.
-Please note that these drawings are Copyright © November 2019 Cleaner Ocean Foundation and Bluebird Marine Systems Ltd.
+Please note that these drawings are Copyright © November 2019 Cleaner Ocean Foundation and Bluebird Marine Systems Ltd and these are not the advanced VAWTs we will be using.

 Danny Goldsmith: Naval architect